ndexbio/gsoc_llm/README.md

    ```
    b.
 Wrote code to compare the extracted interactions from both APIs and used F1_score as the evaluation metric. `python_scripts/evaluation_code.py`

-8. Utilized Gilda grounding service to ground the genes that are involved in the interactions that were gotten using the LLM. `python_scripts/grounding_genes.py`
+8. Utilized Gilda grounding service to ground the genes that are involved in the interactions that were gotten using the LLM in order to get better evaluation results.
+   `python_scripts/grounding_genes.py`

 # Project Current State
-1. Sentence_level extraction and comparison tasks were performed on the paperwith PMCID:pmc3898398
+1. Sentence_level extraction and comparison tasks were performed on the paper with PMCID:pmc3898398

    a.
 For 50 sentences from the paper, the scores gotten was:
    ```